Sulfonamide (medicine): History

 The result was a sulfa craze.
 For several years in the late 1930s, hundreds of manufacturers produced myriad forms of sulfa.
 This and the lack of testing requirements led to the elixir sulfanilamide disaster in the fall of 1937, during which at least 100 people were poisoned with diethylene glycol.
-This led to the passage of the Federal Food, Drug, and Cosmetic Act in 1938 in the United States.
+This led to the passage of the Federal Food, Drug, and Cosmetic Act in 1938 in the United States, giving authority to the U.S. Food and Drug Administration (FDA) to oversee the safety of food, drugs, medical devices, and cosmetics.
 As the first and only effective broad-spectrum antibiotic available in the years before penicillin, heavy use of sulfa drugs continued into the early years of World War II.
 They are credited with saving the lives of tens of thousands of patients, including Franklin Delano Roosevelt Jr. (son of US President Franklin Delano Roosevelt) and Winston Churchill.
 Sulfa had a central role in preventing wound infections during the war.
 American soldiers were issued a first-aid kit containing sulfa pills and powder and were told to sprinkle it on any open wound.